-I remember sitting in on Steve Sogo’s presentation and watching the video that accompanied his talk.
+I remember sitting in on Steve Sogo’s presentation at a recent conference and watching the video that accompanied his talk.
 As I watched the video, I saw something that didn’t necessarily have to do with the talk but had caught my eye.
 I noticed that certain laboratory glassware and equipment that was being shown while interviewing his students had been marked with colored tape and numbers.
 When I asked Steve about my observation he confirmed my observation and mentioned that this was the way that he kept his glassware and equipment organized for each of his different lab groups.
 I thought what a great idea.

 Fig. 1 - taken from Steve’s Youtube video: Benzoic Acid Lab